Yuto Iwasaki

-Yuto Iwasaki (岩崎 悠人, Iwasaki Yuto) is a Japanese professional footballer who plays as a winger or a forward for Avispa Fukuoka and the Japan national team.
+Yuto Iwasaki (岩崎 悠人, Iwasaki Yuto) is a Japanese professional footballer who plays as a winger or a forward for club V-Varen Nagasaki and the Japan national team.

 Youth career

 Iwasaki started with junior sides Kaneshiro JFC and JFA Academy Fukushima, before enrolling at the Hikone City Chuo Junior High School and later, Kyoto Tachibana High School.

 Club career

 Kyoto Sanga

 In August 2016, it was announced that Iwasaki would sign for Kyoto Sanga.
 He made an assist on his debut against Montedio Yamagata.
 Iwasaki scored his first league goal against Oita Trinita on 29 April 2017, scoring in the 70th minute.

 Hokkaido Consadole Sapporo

 Iwasaki made his league debut against Nagoya Grampus on 30 March 2019.

 Loan to Shonan Bellmare

 On 30 December 2019, Iwasaki was announced at Shonan Bellmare.
 He made his league debut against Urawa Red Diamonds on 21 February 2020.

 Loan to JEF United Chiba

 Iwasaki was announced at JEF United Chiba.
 He made his league debut against Ventforet Kofu on 28 February 2021.